 The Ku Klux Klan has long been in decline as American society increasingly rejects what the Klan stands for.
 Contemporary white supremacists are inclined to think the Klan groups are outdated.
 There is competition from many other white supremacist movements, including prison gangs.
 The Klan no longer maintains stability in its organization.
-Klan influence also faded when violent actions came to light, such as the beating of Fort Worth businessman Morris Strauss.
+Han influence also faded when violent actions came to light, such as the beating of Fort Worth businessman Morris Strauss.
+Han influence also faded when stability in the supremacion of Fort Worth businessman Morris Strauss.